 Students submit an application to the Environmental Studies office in the spring semester, typically April 15th.
 Applications must include a plan of study for the next academic year with the number of credits planned and expected graduation date; a statement indicating the course you wish to assist (to be announced) and why you are qualified; and names of two references.

-In addition to TAs, many of our second-year students are supported by awards and grants.
-You will hear about these opportunities during your first year.
+In addition to TAs, many of our second-year students are partially supported by awards and grants.